Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/tad-calling-algorithms.md

 ## Directionality Index [(Dixon et al. (2012))](https://media.nature.com/original/nature-assets/nature/journal/v485/n7398/extref/nature11082-s1.pdf)
 ### Observation and assumption:
 The regions at the periphery of the topological domains are highly biased in their interaction frequencies.
 In other words, the most upstream portion of a topological domain is highly biased towards interacting downstream, and the downstream portion of a topological domain is highly biased towards interacting upstream.
+DI measures the tendency of a locus to interact with upstream vs. downstream sites.
+This is useful for identifying domains because the upstream boundary of a domain should prefer to interact with downstream loci, and vice-versa.

 ### Directionality Index (DI)
 The directionality index is calculated in equation 1, where A is the number of reads that map from a given 40kb bin to the upstream 2Mb, B is the number of reads that map from the same 40kb bin to the downstream 2Mb **notice that these parameters are choose arbitrarily, lack a principled strategy of choosing algorithmic parameters.**, and E, the expected number of reads under the null hypothesis, is equal to (A + B)/2.